charmoniumQ/wf-reg-test/docs/icse_nier.md

 # Introduction

-More than half of scientists surveyed fields develop software for their research [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
+More than half of scientists surveyed across all fields develop software for their research [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
 Unfortunately, the code they develop tends to break over time, even if it is unchanged, due to non-obvious changes in the computational environment.
+[DSK: this seems like like it is saying that this is problem for scientists, while it's really an issue for all software developers.]
 This phenomenon is called "software collapse" [@hinsen_dealing_2019], because software with an unstable foundation is analogous to a building with unstable foundation.
+[DSK: and all scientific software has an unstable foundation, unless it's monolithic.]
 This breakage could manifest as irreproducible[^1] results.
+[DSK: It's more likely to manifest as code that doesn't build or run - though I agree it could also lead to different results]

 [^1]: In this article, we use Claerbout's terminology [@claerbout_electronic_1992].
-"Reproducibility" means anyone can use the same code to get the same result.
+"Reproducibility" means anyone can use the same code to get the same result. [this defition is a bit loose - Also, I like the terminology discussion in https://www.frontiersin.org/articles/10.3389/fninf.2017.00076/full]

 <!-- TODO: define bit-by-bit comparison, exact semantic comparison, approximate semantic comparison, and no-crash comparison.
 This study primarily deals with no-crash reproducibility and bit-by-bit repeatability, that is whether anyone can run the code without it crashing, and whether they can get identical results. -->

 If computational experiments are allowed to collapse, scientists cannot independently verify or build on those results.
 Thus, software collapse undermines two fundamental norms of science identified by Merton, organized skepticism and communalism [@merton_sociology_1974].
-Software collapse is a technical factor which contributes to the ongoing reproducibility crisis in computational science [@collberg_repeatability_2016], which hinders the credibility of science [@ioannidis_why_2005].
+Software collapse is a technical factor that contributes to the ongoing reproducibility crisis in computational science [@collberg_repeatability_2016], which hinders the credibility of science [@ioannidis_why_2005].
+[I might prefer to cite https://www.amazon.com/Science-Fictions-Negligence-Undermine-Search/dp/1250222699 as more broad and a bit less political.]

 Zhao et al. studied software collapse computational of experiments deposited in the myExperiment registry [@zhao_why_2012].
-They find 80% of the experiments in their selection did not work, for a variety of causes: change of third-party resources, unavailable example data, insufficient execution environment, and insufficient metadata.
+They found that 80% of the experiments in their selection did not work, for a variety of causes: change of third-party resources, unavailable example data, insufficient execution environment, and insufficient metadata.
-Of which, change of third-party resources causes the most failures.
+Of these, change of third-party resources caused the most failures.
-This would include a step in the experiment that references data from another server through the internet which is no longer available.
+This included a step in the experiment that referenced data from another server through the internet which was no longer available.

 Part of the problem is technical: people who want their software to be reliable do not necessarily know how to achieve that, given their resource constraints.
 We suggest a technical solution, which should be a part of a holistic solution.
-The technical solution could be proactive or reactive; A proactive solution would change something about the environment or application to provide determinism, whereas a reactive solution would seek to detect non-determinism and alert human developers.
+The technical solution could be proactive or reactive: a proactive solution would change something about the environment or application to provide determinism, whereas a reactive solution would seek to detect non-determinism and alert human developers.
 Proactive solutions are preferable, but to date, no proactive solution will eliminate a large case of irreproducibility.
 Therefore, we need both proactive and reactive solutions.